happycube/ld-decode/README.md

 Its good practice to not cross contaminate tapes especially if dealing with mouldy or contaminated tapes.

-It also helps to make sure to re-lubricate metal and plastic moving joints cogs and bearings with appropriate grease's and oils to avoid mechanical failures.
+It also helps to make sure to re-lubricate metal and plastic moving joints cogs and bearings with appropriate grease's and oils to avoid mechanical failures please read the [Cleaning & Servicing Guide](https://github.com/oyvindln/vhs-decode/wiki/Cleaning-&-Servicing-Guide)

 ## A RF Capture Device

 Currently standardised to 2 methods but RF capture is not limited to these methods.